Skip Navigation and Go To Content

 • The research presents no more than an inconvenience to the participant.

-• Research involving prisoners of war is prohibited.
+Research involving prisoners of war is prohibited.
 Any person captured, detained, held or otherwise under the control of the DOD personnel (military and civilian or contractor employee) is considered a prisoner of war.
-Including; enemy prisoners, civilian internees, retained persons and lawful and unlawful combatants.
+This includes enemy prisoners, civilian internees, retained persons and lawful and unlawful combatants.

-Reporting: The following must be reported to the DoD Human Protections Administrator (within 30 days):
+Reporting: The following must be reported to the Component Office of Human Research Protections within 30 days:

 • Significant changes to the protocol, approved by the IRB